 The BC Heritage Fairs Society (BCHFS) is a non-profit organization dedicated to the history education of Canada’s young people.
+We are run entirely by volunteers.
 Since 2003, the Society has successfully brought people and history together: each year some 4,000 students participate and 700 volunteers work with them, their teachers, and community museum staff in Heritage Fair Programs across the province of British Columbia.

 Our Vision Statement

 The BC Heritage Fairs Society wants all young people to become curious about Canadian history and have a deep understanding of the present by engaging with and questioning the past.

 - Encourage young people to develop their own opinions and values based on a respect for evidence;

 - Provide opportunities for young people to see history around them;

 - Promote an appreciation of the diverse experiences of people in the past;

 - Connect local and family stories to the larger narratives of Canada’s history;